Jimwi/ilets_words/day18/5 Security, Nationalism, and the Four Freedoms - Jeffrey Prescott | The Open Mind.md

 PRESCOTT: Well, I think you're absolutely right.
 Obviously, China has a enormous interest in the Korean Peninsula.
 Russia has been involved historically in negotiations around North Korea's nuclear program and of course our allies, Japan, South Korea and others in the region have an interest in this as well.
 So you can't look at it in isolation.
 While the North Koreans are very interested in us, North Korea diplomacy and direct discussions between the two of us, you really can't separate it from the larger context in the region.
 And that's one of the reasons that we've traditionally looked at our allies in Japan and South Korea and try to be in lockstep with them as we've worked on this a very difficult issue.
 We've also tried to make sure that we had clear lines of communication and expectations with China, with Russia and others to make sure that we understand where others are coming from as we look at this, a very difficult national security challenge.

-HEFFNER: How do you assess the situation right now with North Korea and the potential for any kind of believable verified denuclearization from North Korea?
+HEFFNER: How do you `assess` the situation right now with North Korea and the potential for any kind of believable verified denuclearization from North Korea?

 PRESCOTT: Well, I'm very worried about where we are right now in North Korea.
 We had a process of building a pressure, a economic and political pressure on North Korea began even before the Obama Administration, but continued during the Obama Administration and Trump turned that into his maximum pressure campaign, essentially a continuation of those sanctions over the first part of his administration and turned that into what could be a very promising diplomatic opportunity.
-But at this point there seems to be a dramatic gap between the rhetoric from President Trump that this threat has been resolved or that this problem has been solved and what we're actually seeing on the ground in North Korea, the most recent reports of course, are that their nuclear program seems to be expanding.
+But at this point there seems to be a dramatic gap between the `rhetoric` from President Trump that this threat has been resolved or that this problem has been solved and what we're actually seeing on the ground in North Korea, the most recent reports of course, are that their nuclear program seems to be expanding.
 There may be additional parts or additional facilities that we don't know about.
-There hasn't really been a declaration of what North Korea has in their arsenal.
+There hasn't really been a declaration of what North Korea has in their `arsenal`.
 We know there's about 60 nuclear weapons.
-We know they have a number of types of ballistic missiles, including some that may threaten the United States.
+We know they have a number of types of `ballistic` missiles, including some that may threaten the United States.
 So there's an enormous challenge here and in some ways by going to a Presidential Summit, a meeting with the North Korean leader as a first step, we've put ourselves in a very difficult position because the President has said that was a great achievement, we've, we've actually achieved something there.
 But as we just saw from Secretary Pompeo, his most recent trip to North Korea it's not clear that the North Koreans are on the same page as the United States in terms of what the next steps are.
 And we haven't seen any concrete steps, suggesting that a process of denuclearization is beginning to take place.

 HEFFNER: What would verification look like based on the Iran model?

 PRESCOTT: Well, I think it's a useful comparison to make.
 I'm not least because of the irony that the Trump Administration has been, you know, obviously vociferously opposed to the Iran nuclear arrangement and pulled out of that agreement, just a couple of months ago.
 The, the Iran agreement is interesting to consider for a couple of reasons.
 One is that of course, Iran had not achieved a nuclear weapon at the time of the agreement.
-They had a nuclear program and they had enough fissile material to make a number of nuclear weapons if they chose to go down a path but had not yet reached that capability.
+They had a nuclear program and they had enough `fissile` material to make a number of nuclear weapons if they chose to go down a path but had not yet reached that capability.
 So in that sense, it's a little bit different than North Korea where there's a pretty well stocked arsenal and you're actually talking about rolling back from a capability that they didn't have.
 But what we did with Iran was a instructive.
 First of all, we work closely with our allies, our European allies in this case, but also China and Russia to reach an international agreement with the Iranians.
 Iran had to take a number of steps, some interim steps involving freezing their program completely.
 And then under the final deal, they had to take a number of irreversible steps to be able to roll back their program.
 That included shipping out 97 percent of their enriched uranium.
 That included shutting down a plutonium reactor by filling the core of it with concrete so it couldn't be used to make a plutonium product that might be turned into a weapon in the future.
 And it required allowing in international inspectors that would have access not just to one site or a few sites, but the entire supply chain from uranium mines all the way to buildings where centrifuges are spending in, and nuclear material is being created.
 And at the end of that process, Iran got some fairly modest sanctions relief from the international sanctions regime that had been put on Iran.
 That was a pretty good deal for the United States because it took them from the capability having the raw material at hand to create a number of nuclear weapons down to less than would be needed for even one and it locked that material down with international inspections for a number of years, dozens of years into the future.
 And so you're talking about a situation where you no longer had to worry about this, the Iranian regime potentially getting a nuclear weapon.
 Now that doesn't mean we solved all problems with Iran.
 Obviously there are a lot of other concerns about Iran's behavior in the region, a number of other issues that we'd need to be concerned about.
 Now, when you translate that over to North Korea, obviously as I mentioned, you've got a different scenario in that North Korea already has nuclear capability, but it is. useful to think about what a path might look like.
 First, you have to understand what North Korea has.
 They have a very complicated arsenal that is hidden in many sites, many of them underground.
 Many of them our intelligence community despite all of its capabilities probably doesn't know about, and so there's a certain amount of understanding what the problem is, what their actual capability is, and then there's thinking about what kinds of restrictions over time would begin to unravel this and what kind of incentives would be required for North Korea to take that path.
 At the end of the Singapore Summit, president Trump declared that there was no longer a threat from North Korea.
 That's obviously not the case because that entire arsenal is still there and we haven't seen any steps in a concrete way to begin to roll that back.

 HEFFNER: Right.
 It's, that was a “wag the dog” act in the attempt at revealing to the American public that there was a solution when in fact it was a charade when there were some videos released to the press showing that they were nuking their own facilities, and in fact the latest intelligence report is that they are building up.
 From that perspective I just wanted to ask a very direct factual question” When was the last time international inspectors had access to the North Korea facility?